rowland/tuppence/SPECIFICATION.md

     foo = bar(baz, boom: boom)

 Using a combination of ordinal and named arguments is convenient when some parameters have default arguments.

+## Scope Resolution

+As per usual, identifiers are resolved from the inside out, from the current scope up to the module scope.

+    foo = fn() String { "foo 1" }
+    bar = fn() String {
+        foo = fn() String { "foo 2" }
+        foo()
+    }
+    bar() # returns "foo 2"

+Shadowing identifiers should be avoided, where possible, but this is the basic scope resolution order.

+A module may export a set of independent functions, but frequently a module will export a type and a set of functions for operating on that type.
+So, when a function is invoked using Uniform Function Call Syntax, which is to say, like it were a method of a type, the module takes precedence before local scopes.

+Without UFCS:

+    (Int, add, sub, mul, div) = import("int") div(mul(3, add(2, 2)), 2) # (2 + 2) * 3 / 2 = 6

+With UFCS:

+    Int = import("int").Int
+    2.add(2).mul(3).div(2) # still 6

+Note that the operators in `(2 + 2) * 3 / 2` map to the function calls above, so user-defined types
+may use familiar syntax by implementing those functions.

+If the module where a type is declared does not implement a function, or at least a particular overloaded version of a function, then a function in the local scope can still apply.

+For example, the "string" module may export a type `String` without a `mul` function, but one could implement:

+    mul = fn(s: String, m: Int) String {
+        for acc, i = ("", 0); i < m {
+            acc + s, i + 1
+        }.0
+    }

+Then, one could invoke:

+    "5".mul(5) # "55555"

+Or, more naturally,

+    "5" * 5 # "55555"

+One more scope rule: If a function is invoked as if it is a method of a type:

+    List = import("list").List
+    List.empty()

+Then the scope is confined to the module implementing the type.
+It does not fall back to the local scope.
+This will frequently make it unnecessary to import both a module and a type from the module or else fully qualify the type.

+    list = import("list")

+    build_list = fn() list.List {
+        l = mut list.empty()
+        l << "abc << "def"
+    }